Join our community of websites already using SEOJuice to automate the boring SEO work.

 Let me tell you, this milestone is about validation.
 It's proof that you're on the right track.
 Those first 100 customers will teach you more about your product, market, and yourself than anything else.

 I want to share what I've learned from getting SEOJuice to its first 100 paying customers.
-This isn't a framework I read in a book — it's what actually happened, including the things that didn't work.
-For context: it took us about 5 months to reach 100 customers, which is neither fast nor slow for a B2B SaaS.
+This isn't a framework I read in a book; it's what actually happened, including the things that didn't work.
+For context: it took us about 5 months to reach 100 paying customers, which is neither fast nor slow for a B2B SaaS (Lenny Rachitsky's 2023 B2B benchmarks put median time-to-100 between 4 and 9 months for self-serve tools).
 Some of those customers came from channels I expected.
 Some came from places that surprised me.
 And a handful of tactics I was certain would work... didn't.

 What follows is the honest version.
 The parts where I sound like I knew what I was doing?
 I mostly figured them out after making the opposite mistake first.

-First things first: your product doesn't need to be perfect — it needs to solve a problem.
+First things first: ship something that solves a single problem cleanly.
 Too many founders get stuck in the cycle of endless development, trying to launch with every feature under the sun.
 I know because I did this.
 SEOJuice's first "launch" was delayed by three months because I kept adding features nobody had asked for.
-When we finally shipped, the feature that got the most usage was one I'd built in two days.
+When we finally shipped, the feature that got the most usage was the one I'd built in two days: the first version of our internal-link suggester.

 Your MVP (Minimum Viable Product) should focus on one thing and do it well.